milanvdmaaten/portfolio/content/blog/floor-planner/index.md

       Roomplanner is embedded within home and living product webshops.
 Users use Roomplanner to view the webshops' products in a room they created themselves.
+  - type: imagesBlock
+    size: medium
+    carrousel: false
+    images:
+      - titlePosition: center
+        image: home-furniture-sofas.png
+        alt: Explore sofas
   - type: textBlock
+    title: The challenge
+    body: >-
+      There are several challenges we solved during this project.
+First, the tool is not very user-friendly, a lot of functionalities are spread over the tool without any hierarchy.
+Next to that, the visual style of Roomplanner doesn't fit the style of the webshops.
+Finally, the relevance for webshops to embed Roomplanner within their webshop is to generate leads.
+However, users don't see the point of leaving behind their email address.

+      In order to solve these challenges, we conducted user interviews with the target audience of Roomplanner.
+  - type: textBlock
     title: Solutions
     body: >-
       ## Adding step 1 to the step indicator

       When opening Roomplanner, users pick a room type which is followed by step 2: selecting a room shape.
 A step indicator shows the current step to the user.
-However, this indicator is missing at step 1, which implies the user starts at step 2.
+However, this indicator is missing at step 1, which implies that users start the onboarding at step 2.
 That's why we added the step indicator to step 1 as well.
-  - type: textBlock
+  - type: imagesBlock
-    title: ""
-    body: >-
-      ## Indicators for interactive elements

-      At step 2 users are asked to select a room shape, followed by step 3: the room configurator in which windows can be added and dimensions of the room can be set.
-Step 2 and 3 offer the possibility to add windows and doors to the room.
-However, test results showed that no participant made use of this functionality.
-That's why indicators were added to the elements that could be manipulated on the screen.
+    size: medium
+    carrousel: false
+    images:
+      - titlePosition: center
+        image: img-old-design.png
+        alt: Old design of step 1 in the onboarding.
+        title: Old design of step 1 in the onboarding.
+      - titlePosition: center
+        image: img-old-design2.png
+        alt: Old design of step 2 on the onboarding.
+        title: Old design of step 2 on the onboarding.
+      - titlePosition: center
+        image: img-02.png
+        alt: New design of step 1 in the onboarding.
+        title: New design of step 1 in the onboarding.
-  - type: textBlock
+      - titlePosition: center
-    body: >-
-      ## 1 Task per step

-      In general, the onboarding lacks of focus, and some functionalities are difficult to find.
-That's why we divided the onboarding in 5 steps.
-Each step focuses on one specific task which increases a users' focus within a specific step.
+        image: img-06.png
+        alt: New design of step 2 on the onboarding.
+        title: New design of step 2 on the onboarding.
   - type: textBlock
     body: |-
       My role: UX Design, UI Design, User interviews\